GormBruunAndresen/PyMAA/docs/search_methods/maa.md

 This continues iteratively, until a stopping criteria is met.
 For the MAA method, the search typically stops when the volume change of the hull between iterations falls below a set tolerance.

-**Pros**

-- The convex hull of the polytope is well-defined by the quickhull algorithm

-- Search directions are likely to yield good results
+> **Pros**: Polytope is defined as the convex hull of the vertices, and search directions are likely yo yield good results.

-**Cons**

-- Cannot be used with 7-8 or more variables, depending on problem complexity.
-This is because the QuickHull algorithm cannot handle high-dimension problems.
+>
+> **Cons**: unsuited for high dimension (6+ dimensions) problems, because the QuickHull algorithm does not handle it well.

 The MAA method is illustrated here: